 Since most colleges and universities require coursework in diversity, Teacher Education Support Services defines the concept broadly—from learning style to socio-economic status to language and more.
 Not only are there seminars that cover these topics, but also opportunities for tutoring at local schools with diverse populations.
 Currently we partner with Martin Luther King Leadership Academy where GRCC students can volunteer to be tutors and mentors.

-Contact Carole Redwine at 234-4664 for more information about the possibilities through Teacher Education Support Services.
+Contact Tricia Siegel at 234-3075 for more information about the possibilities through Teacher Education Support Services.

 Multicultural Support Services are available to everyone.